godaddy/gasket/packages/gasket-plugin-metadata/README.md

 # @gasket/plugin-metadata

-Metadata is the information about the register plugins and presets, available to plugin lifecycle hooks.
+Metadata is the information about the registered plugins and presets, available to plugin lifecycle hooks.
 This data can be used in various was for plugins, most notably the [@gasket/plugin-docs] which uses it to collate docs for an app.

 ## Installation

-This is a default plugin in the Gasket CLI and is always available for use.
+This is a default plugin in newly create Gasket apps.

 ## Actions